DHTMLX/docs-suite/docs/migration.md

     type: "percent"
 }
 ~~~

-To display 18% in a column with the `type: "percent"` config, you should have entered the value as 0.18.

 Since v9.0, the percentage value is specified via the `suffix: "%"` attribute of the [`numberMask`](/grid/configuration#numbermask) configuration option of a column object: